jpsm83/health/documentation/n8n/seo.md

 - Use article title as meta title
 - Create compelling meta descriptions
 - Extract relevant keywords
-- Generate slugs from article titles
+- Generate URL-safe slugs from article titles (NO accents, NO special characters, browser-compatible)
-- Create appropriate canonical URLs
+- Create canonical URLs using the EXACT slug value from the slug field (slug and canonicalUrl slug part MUST be identical)
 - Structure content into the required JSON format

 ## 4. FINAL OUTPUT REQUIREMENTS